hisyntax/Open-and-read-file/README.md

 # Open-and-read-file
-Open and read file in Go
+This is how to open and read files in Go.